Universality class of a spinor Bose-Einstein condensate far from equilibrium: Methods

-where $(\theta, \phi)$ denote the polar and azimuthal angles of the spin vector respectively, and $\mathbf{r}=(x,y,z)$.
-Since the winding number in each spin component is different, one can infer the existence of the spin vortex by measuring the relative phase between them~\cite{choi2012,Inouye2001}.
-For example, interfering the spin $\ket{1,1}$ and $\ket{1,-1}$ states reveals a 4$\pi$ phase winding around the vortex core.
-Similarly, the spin $\ket{1,0}$ and spin $\ket{1,\pm{1}}$ states can interfere to display 2$\pi$ phase windings around the generated vortices.
-To realize the matter-wave interference, we perform the following experimental procedure: A field gradient of $60~\textrm{mG/cm}$ is applied to the condensate for $t_{\rm grad}=6$~ms. Next, a resonant radio-frequency pulse is employed in order to induce the $\ket{1,0}\leftrightarrow\ket{1,\pm1}$ transition.
+\textbf{Matter-wave interference.} To infer the spin windings of spin vortices, we employ the matter-wave interference~\cite{choi2012,Inouye2001} with the following experimental procedure: A field gradient of $60~\textrm{mG/cm}$ is applied to the condensate for $t_{\rm grad}=6$~ms. Next, a resonant radio-frequency pulse is employed in order to induce the $\ket{1,0}\leftrightarrow\ket{1,\pm1}$ transition.
 Finally, we image all spin components in the $F=1$ state using the selective spin transfer imaging technique.
 In the vortex-free state, we observe stripe lines along the gradient direction as a result of the phase accumulation across the condensate.
 With the phase defect, however, the stripe lines are dislocated, where we can read out the magnitude of the relative phase winding in the spin texture.
 Because of our finite imaging resolution, we set the periodicity of the stripe patterns to be $\sim 10~\mu{}m$.
 Accordingly, this becomes the minimum distance between spin vortices detected with this scheme.
-To validate the vortex identification protocol, we consider reference data from our numerical simulations where $\mathbb{Z}_2$ spin vortices occur during the coarsening dynamics at $q_{\rm Iso}/h=0~\rm{Hz}$ (Fig.~\ref{FigS4}).
-The vortex positions in the numerical simulations, as determined by analyzing the spin vector, are the same as the phase singular points that were identified using the matter-wave interference technique.
+The vortex positions in the numerical simulations, as determined by analyzing the spin vector, are the same as the phase singular points that were identified using the matter-wave interference technique (Extended Data Fig.~6). \\